haoxiuwang/mysite-s/source/en/chapter-3/index.md

 en: true
 ---

-***Aomoxo will be built entirely on the internet, there won't be any office building, any physical office space.
+***Aomoxo will be built entirely on the internet.
+No office buildings, no office space, nor any kinds of physical facilities and equipments.
 All Aomoxian will no longer have to rush to work every day like employees of other companies, but can work online from anywhere in the world.***

-### Aomoxo's offices are everywhere all over the world, and they aren't made of bricks and tiles.
+### Aomoxo's offices are all over the world, but aren't made of bricks and tiles.

 Except for the symbolic registered address, no building on this planet we live in could represent Aomoxo.
-Aomoxo does not even have one office that belongs to the company, nor any kinds of office equipment.
+Aomoxo doesn't even have one office belonging to the company, nor any kind of office equipment.
 There are no highly integrated cubicles for employees, no grand lobbies for receiving guests, no exquisite service facilities, no luxurious and expensive resting areas, no cafes or kitchens or free lunches ....

 Aomoxo's "headquarter" is a globalized building constructed with the most "cutting edge" materials and the most advanced technology in modern society.
 Anywhere the internet can reach, you'd be able to enter the company's gate with lightning speed.

 ### It had never been so easy for talents worldwide to join Aomoxo.

-Whether you are from mainland China, or across the sea in Silicon Valley of the United States, whether you're a citizen of South Korea, Japan, India, or any of the 28 countries of the European Union, to become a member of Aomoxo, you don’t have to leave your home for even half a step, you don’t have to leave your own familiar space and your loved ones.
+Whether you are from mainland China, or across the sea in Silicon Valley of the United States, whether you're a citizen of South Korea, Japan, India, or any of the 28 countries of the European Union, to become a member of Aomoxo, you don’t have to leave your home for even half a step, don’t have to leave your own familiar space and your loved ones.

 Can our plan of recruiting globally be achieved via the internet?
 One hazy idea we've had many years ago is becoming a reality today.

-We've living in the age of internet nowadays, and we have all the conditions we need to share global human resources via the internet.
+We're living in the age of internet nowadays, and have got all the conditions we need to share global human resources via the internet.
 Aomoxo wants to be the first company to do that.
 So as long as they have access to the web and met Aomoxo's talent criteria, anyone can become a member of the Aomoxo team.
-Together we will start projects, do business in all kinds of field, pursue the dream of trillion dollar market cap, become billionaires@#, and as a result, change the world.
+Together we will start projects, do business in all kinds of field, pursue the dream of trillion dollar market cap, become "billionaires", and in the process, change the world.

 {% twopics https://cdn.jsdelivr.net/gh/wangfei20/wangfei20.github.io@latest/assets/images/plan/plan3-figure-1.jpg https://cdn.jsdelivr.net/gh/wangfei20/wangfei20.github.io@latest/assets/images/plan/plan3-figure-2.jpg %}

 ### This is part of our globalization strategy.

-With our talents all over the world, Aomoxo not only can do business in China, the world's largest market, but also  can rapidly expand into markets of other developing countries such as India and Vietnam, and also the developed countries such as Japan, the United States, Europe and other developed countries.
+With our talents coming from all over the world, Aomoxo not only can do business in China, the world's largest market, but can also rapidly expand into markets of other developing countries such as India and Vietnam, and also the developed countries such as Japan, the United States, Europe and others.
 We will realize globalization at the fastest speed, and at the lowest cost.

 {% myalert 'alert-danger' 'Aomoxo is a idealistic compnay, no matter what others think or do, we will spare no effort to pursue what we think is ideal.' %}